GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-105/index.md

 ---
 title: New in Chrome 105
 description: >
-  Chrome 105 is rolling out now!
+  Chrome 105 is rolling out now.
 Container queries and :has() are a match made in responsive heaven.
 The new Sanitizer API provides a robust processor for arbitrary strings to help reduce cross site scripting vulnerabilities.
 We’re taking another step towards deprecating WebSQL.
 And there's plenty more.
 layout: 'layouts/blog-post.njk'
 date: 2022-08-30
 authors: